S-Sajith/top-spotter/PrivacyPolicy.md

 We only collect information necessary to provide and improve our service.
 This includes:

-- **Spotify User Data**: When you log in through Spotify, we collect information about your Spotify profile, such as your top tracks and playlists.
+- **Spotify User Data**: When you log in through Spotify, we collect information about your top played tracks from your Spotify profile.
 - **Local Storage Data**: We store your Spotify access token locally on your device to authenticate your session.

 #### **2. How We Use Your Information**

 The information collected is used to:

-- Access your top tracks and playlists on Spotify.
+- Access your top played tracks on Spotify.
 - Allow you to create playlists within the app.

 We do not share your data with third parties, and we will not use your data for any other purposes beyond those stated here.